Rome Metro

 The Rome Metro (Metropolitana di Roma) is a rapid transit system that operates in Rome, Italy.
 It started operation in 1955, making it the oldest in the country.

 The Metro comprises three lines – A (orange), B (blue) and C (green) – which operate on 60 km of route, serving 73 stations.
+It has a daily ridership of approximately 820,000 passengers, and an annual traffic of approximately 320 million passengers.